-N1.
+- N1.
 Tillage through hilling and cultivation and herbicides are the two primary means of controlling weeds in potato.
 The first tillage operation after planting is usually a "blind" cultivation or harrowing before the crop emerges.
 The number of tillage operations will vary, but three cultivations and two hilling operations are common.
-After emergence, inter-row cultivation is used to control weeds and to form a ridge or hill over the seed piece and developing tuber.
+After emergence, inter-row cultivation is used to control weeds and to form a ridge or hill over the seed piece and developing tubers.
 Besides controlling weeds, the ridge or hill helps protect tuber from sunburn (tuber greening), late season frosts, excessive rainfall or irrigation and reduces the amount of soil to be moved at harvest.
-Deep cultivation may cause root and tuber pruning.
+Deep cultivation may cause root and tuber pruning. - N2.

-N2.
 Matrix (rimsulfuron) at 1 to 1.5 oz 25DF/A plus NIS or oil adjuvant can be applied PRE or POST alone or with Sencor at 0.25 to 0.67 lb 75DF/A to control annual grass and some broadleaf weeds.
 Use the low rate of Sencor for PRE applications to coarse textured soil.
 Soil residual of Matrix and Sencor may injure susceptible crops the following year.

-Matrix controls eastern black nightshade, may control or suppress hairy nightshade but gives no black nightshade and common lambsquarters control.
+Matrix controls eastern black nightshade and may control or suppress hairy nightshade but gives no black nightshade and common lambsquarters control.
 Apply PRE to potato and weeds after hilling or drag-off but before potato emerge or POST before potato is 14 inches tall and annual weeds are less than 1 inch tall and quackgrass 4 to 6 inches tall.
 Best results occur when 0.75 inches of water occur soon after application.
 Apply with MSO type adjuvants or PO at 1% v/v or NIS at 0.25% v/v to emerged weeds.
 Matrix can be applied in a sequential program of 1 oz 25DF/A PRE followed by 1 oz 25DF/A POST.
-Matrix may be tank-mixed with Dual, Eptam, or Prowl.
-Follow varietal restrictions according to Sencor label.
-Injury may occur to russet type or white skin potato varieties; therefore, use only the low rate of Sencor and consider the risk of weed control vs potato injury prior to application to "at risk" varieties.
-Refer to label for application information and restrictions.
+Matrix may be tank-mixed with Dual, Eptam, Prowl or Sencor.
+Follow label directions when tank-mixing Matrix plus Sencor.
+See Sencor paragraph for additional information.

 - N3.
-Outlook (dimethenamid) at 18 to 21 fl oz/A applied preemergence or after drag-off controls foxtail and some small-seeded broadleaf weeds, including nightshade species.
+Outlook (dimethenamid) at 18 to 21 fl oz/A applied PRE preemergence or after drag-off controls foxtail and some small-seeded broadleaf weeds, including nightshade species.
 Allow a 40 day PHI.
 Rain or sprinkler irrigation after application is required for activation.
 Weeds that emerge prior to activation will not be controlled. - N4.
 Sencor (metribuzin) applied PRE at 0.33 to 1.33 lb DF/A or POST at 0.25 to 0.67 lb DF/A controls many broadleaf weeds and suppresses some grasses.
 Use lower rate on coarse textured soils and for weeds under 1 inch tall.
 Do not apply to red-skinned, early maturing, white-skinned varieties; or within 3 days after cool, wet, cloudy weather.